thomasgeissl/QMidi/README.md

 ---
 QMidi is a Qt library which wraps rtMidi library and allows you to communicate with midi devices.

-This is a work in progress and it is mostly broken.
+This is a work in progress and not very stable.
+Some features are still missing.

 Build status
 ---